aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-document/_index.md

 <br>
 Let's look at [PsSaveOptions](https://reference.aspose.com/page/net/aspose.page.eps.device/pssaveoptions/) class that encapsulates possible options helping to create right PostScript document.
 <br>
 - **SaveFormat** specifies an output format of document.
 Can be PS or EPS.
-In Aspose.Page library differences between these two formats are reflected only in PostScript comments and file extension.
+In Aspose.Page library differences between these two formats are reflected only in PostScript comments and a file extension.
 Also in accordance to EPS file specification EPS files should be 1-paged.
 PS format is used by default.

-- **PageSize** specifies a size of pages in PS document.
+- **PageSize** specifies a size of the pages in PS document.
 However we can assign different page size for every page if it is required.
-Page size can be obtained from [PageConstants](https://reference.aspose.com/page/net/aspose.page.eps/pageconstants/) class like in following example.
+The page size can be obtained from [PageConstants](https://reference.aspose.com/page/net/aspose.page.eps/pageconstants/) class like in following example:
 ```C#
 options.PageSize = PageConstants.GetSize(PageConstants.SIZE_International, PageConstants.ORIENTATION_PORTRAIT);
 ```
 Default page size is "A4" in "Portrait" orientation.
 <br>
 <br>
-- **Margins** specifies blank fields between page boundaries and left, up, right, bottom edges of the page content.
+- **Margins** specifies blank fields between the page boundaries and left, up, right, bottom edges of the page content.
 It can be obtained from PageConstants class.
 ```C#
 options.Margins = PageConstants.GetMargins(PageConstants.MARGINS_SMALL); // 20 points for each margin
 ```